CKGO

-CKGO (730 AM) is a commercial radio station in Vancouver, British Columbia, owned by Corus Entertainment and calling itself AM 730.
-It broadcasts a highway advisory format.
-Its radio studios and offices are in the TD Tower in Downtown Vancouver.
+CKGO (730 AM) was a radio station in Vancouver, British Columbia.
+Owned by Corus Entertainment, the station served as a rebroadcaster of sister station CKNW from 2024 to 2025.
 CKGO transmits with a power output of 50,000 watts, the maximum for Canadian AM stations.
-It uses a directional antenna at all times to protect other stations on 730 AM from interference.
-The transmitter is off British Columbia Highway 17 in Delta.
+It uses a directional antenna at all times to protect other stations on 980 AM from interference.
+Its transmitter is situated off British Columbia Highway 17 in Delta.

+The station was originally established in 1955 as CKLG, under which it broadcast a popular contemporary hit radio format.
+Its popularity waned in the 1990s due to competition from FM stations; after its sale to Shaw Communications (who later spun off its media properties as Corus), the station briefly flipped to all-news radio in 2001 as a brand extension of newly-acquired sister station CKNW.
+In May 2002, the station flipped to hot talk as Mojo 730; in 2004, Mojo segued to a sports talk format.
+In June 2006, Corus dropped Mojo in favour of a format concentrating primarily on traffic reports, although it continued to carry sports play-by-play rights.

+In June 2024, CKGO was closed by Corus Entertainment as part of company-wide cuts, and began to simulcast CKNW for a transitional period.
+CKNW's programming and call letters were permanently moved to CKGO's signal on February 24, 2025, with Corus citing 730's better signal coverage in downtown Vancouver and the Lower Mainland as the reason for the move.

 Format

-In November 2006, CHMJ adopted an all-day, every day "all traffic" format, becoming the first station in North America to do so.
-In addition to traffic reports, the station also airs news briefs, weather reports and commercials.
+From November 2006 until June 2024, the station had an all-day, every day "all traffic" format, becoming the first station in North America to do so.
+In addition to traffic reports, the station also aired news briefs, weather reports and commercials.

-It also carries BC Lions CFL football games and pre-game shows as well as Vancouver Whitecaps MLS soccer games and pre-game shows.
+It also carried Vancouver Whitecaps MLS soccer games and pre-game shows.